 Taking the chair during 2018, Jackie’s passion for the Mill has been long standing and she joined the board in 2015 following a period as Chair of Trustees of Devon Air Ambulance Trust.
 Owning her own charity recruitment consultancy Jackie brings experience in managing trusts, HR and recruitment - although she is equally happy driving the dumper as part of the Mill Pond Restoration.

 With over 20 years experience delivering and evaluating multi-million pound EU and UK funded projects and programmes Kevin understands how to access large funding opportunities such as the BIG Lottery, Heritage Lottery Fund and large funders.
 His experience has resulted in securing funding for our larger projects such as the Retort House, Mill Pond and Economiser Restorations.

-A designer and textile artist, her love of fabric inspired Jilly to become a trustee of Coldharbour Mill Museum.
-A Magistrate at a senior level for twenty six years, Jilly has a background in the Theatre and further and higher education.
-Retraining in Millinery at the London College of Fashion led to her designing and retailing hats from two shops, in Bristol and Barnstaple.
-She now designs and creates unusual and colourful bags and scarves showing fabric manipulation and embellishment.
-Jilly lives and works in Westward Ho!
-Jilly joined the Board in 2018.
+A designer and textile artist, her love of fabric inspired Jilly to become a trustee of Coldharbour Mill Museum in 2018.
+A Magistrate at a senior level for twenty six years, Jilly has a background in the Theatre and education.
+Retraining in Millinery at the London College of Fashion led to her designing and retailing hats.
+She now designs and creates colourful bags and scarves showing fabric manipulation and embellishment.

 Ian Birt (Treasurer)